OpenFAST/openfast/docs/source/user/hydrodyn/output_files.rst

 Integrated Marine Growth Weights
 --------------------------------
-This section details the marine growth weight loads of the undisplaced substructure when summed about the PRP (0,0,0).
+This section details the marine growth weight loads of the undisplaced substructure when summed about (0,0,0).

 Strip-Theory Node Table
 ---------------------